wozniakpl/hashcommit/README.md

 A tool to generate a Git commit with a specific hash part.

+## Prerequisites

+Ensure you have Git installed on your system.

 ## Installation

 You can install the package using pip: